Williams scores twice as Hurricanes cool Jets

 Patrik Laine scored in the first period for Winnipeg, cutting his team's deficit to 2-1.
 Carolina goalie Petr Mrazek made 16 saves while Winnipeg netminder Connor Hellebuyck stopped 25 shots.

 Winnipeg has lost three games in a row by a combined score of 16-4.
 The Jets have two team points across their last six games (1-5-0).
-It was a rough return to Raleigh for Jets coach Paul Maurice, who had two stints as Carolina's coach.
+It was a rough return to Raleigh, N.C., for Jets coach Paul Maurice, who had two stints as Carolina's coach.

 The Hurricanes scored three goals on eight first-period shots.
 It gave them more than two goals in a game for the first time in six games.
 Necas opened the scoring just 2:28 into the game, skating free with the puck all the way to the net.